I beg to move,

 Possibly; the hon.
 Gentleman is in a very difficult position now.
 I say well done to him for taking apart the Great Barrington declaration.
 I will now not go into it, as he did an excellent job.

-Turning to herd immunity, without a vaccine how do we attain herd immunity?
+Without a vaccine, how do we attain herd immunity?
 With no knowledge of immunity from coronavirus, how do we obtain herd immunity?
-I will share with the House that I was diagnosed with coronavirus on 7 March, I had a severe dose and my antibodies had disappeared 12 weeks later.
+I will share with the House the fact that I was diagnosed with coronavirus on 7 March, I had a severe dose, and my antibodies had disappeared 12 weeks later.
 I am no longer immune to coronavirus.
 That is not just my story; it is the story of many, many people.
 Many people who were donating their plasma post-coronavirus for convalescent therapy were told quite quickly, “We no longer need your plasma because you do not have any antibodies left.”
-Work is going on into immunity, and we have not reached a conclusive position yet, but I can speak from my own experience and from the experiences that we are hearing about, and if people do not have long-term antibodies and we have no vaccine, there is no such thing as herd immunity.
+Work is being on one immunity, and we have not reached a conclusive position yet, but I can speak from my own experience and from the experiences that we are hearing about, and if people do not have long-term antibodies and we have no vaccine, there is no such thing as herd immunity.
 I say that again because it is the truth.

 My hon.
 Friend the Member for Christchurch (Sir Christopher Chope) mentioned Sweden, but an article in The BMJ—a research study—concluded that Sweden and the US are the only two countries that are failing to reduce their numbers of deaths.
 In fact, it is far more accurate to compare Sweden with its Nordic neighbours.
 Sweden has 586 deaths per 1 million people, while its neighbour Norway has 279, so I am not quite sure why Sweden would be cited as a country of success.[Official Report, 24 November 2020, Vol. 684, c.
 8MC.]